White Collar Crime Attorney in Miami

 Frequently Asked Questions

-I Have Not Been Charged Yet, But I Was Contacted By Investigators.
+I Haven’t Been Charged Yet, But Investigators Contacted Me.
 Do I Need a Lawyer Now?

-It is usually wise to speak with a lawyer as soon as you learn that you are part of an investigation, even if no charges have been filed.
-Early representation can shape how and whether you respond to requests for documents, interviews, or meetings.
-In many situations, having counsel handle communications helps prevent misunderstandings and reduces the risk that you will say something that could later be used against you.
+Yes.
+It’s generally wise to speak with a lawyer as soon as you learn you’re part of an investigation, even before charges are filed.
+Early representation can shape how and whether you respond to requests for documents, interviews, or meetings, and having counsel handle communications helps prevent misunderstandings and reduces the risk of saying something that could later be used against you.

-When you contact our office, our white collar crime attorneys in Miami review what you have received, such as letters, emails, or subpoenas, and discuss what the investigators appear to be focusing on.
-Drawing on our experience and Attorney Michael Mirer’s background as a former Miami-Dade Prosecutor, we then advise whether to provide information, request more detail, or decline certain requests.
-Our goal is to protect your position while you still have room to influence the course of the investigation.
+When you contact our office, we review what you’ve received: letters, emails, subpoenas.
+We also discuss what the investigators appear to be focusing on.
+Drawing on Attorney Michael Mirer’s background as a former Miami-Dade Prosecutor, we advise whether to provide information, request more detail, or decline certain requests, with the goal of protecting your position while you still have room to influence the investigation’s direction.

 What Can Your Firm Do to Protect My Career and Professional License?

-We cannot control how employers or licensing boards will respond in every case, but we can build your defense with those concerns in mind.
-From the beginning, we ask about your profession, any licenses you hold, and any reporting obligations you may have.
-This helps us understand which outcomes would be most harmful and which resolutions may allow you to continue working.
+We can’t control how employers or licensing boards will respond in every case, but we can build your defense with those concerns in mind from the start.
+We ask about your profession, any licenses you hold, and any reporting obligations you may have.
+That helps us understand which outcomes would be most harmful and which resolutions may allow you to keep working.

-When possible, we strive to pursue approaches that minimize the impact on your record and your ability to practice in your field.
-This may include negotiating for reduced charges, focusing on legal issues that affect eligibility for certain sanctions, or timing certain steps with an eye toward licensing requirements.
+When possible, we pursue approaches that may minimize the impact on your record and your ability to practice in your field.
+This may include negotiating for reduced charges, focusing on legal issues that affect eligibility for certain sanctions, or timing particular steps with licensing requirements in mind.
 We also discuss with clients how and when to involve professional counsel or licensing advisors if that becomes necessary.

-Attorney Michael Mirer’s prior work as a Miami-Dade Prosecutor gives our firm a detailed understanding of how many white collar cases are built and evaluated from the government’s side.
-He has seen how investigators gather evidence, how charging decisions are made, and which factors often influence whether prosecutors consider negotiation or proceed more aggressively.
+Attorney Michael Mirer’s experience as a Miami-Dade Prosecutor gives our firm a detailed understanding of how white collar cases are built and evaluated from the government’s side.
+Having personally conducted over 100 trials, he has seen how investigators gather evidence, how charging decisions are made, and which factors influence whether prosecutors consider negotiation or proceed more aggressively.

-Our white collar crime attorneys in Miami use that insight when reviewing discovery, preparing clients for potential interviews, and assessing the strengths and weaknesses of the case.
-This perspective helps us anticipate the arguments the prosecution may raise and to identify areas where their proof may be vulnerable.
-While we cannot guarantee how any prosecutor will act, this background allows us to approach discussions and court proceedings in a more informed and strategic way.
+We apply that insight when reviewing discovery, preparing clients for potential interviews, and assessing the strengths and weaknesses of a case.
+It helps us anticipate the arguments the prosecution may raise and identify where their proof may be vulnerable.
+We can’t guarantee how any prosecutor will act, but this background allows us to approach discussions and court proceedings in a more informed and strategic way.

 Will My White Collar Case Be Handled in State or Federal Court?

-What Should I Avoid Doing if I am Under Investigation for a Financial Crime?
+What Should I Avoid Doing If I’m Under Investigation for a Financial Crime?

-The most important step is to avoid taking actions that could create additional problems or weaken your defense.
-You should not destroy, hide, or alter documents or electronic records that might be relevant.
-Such conduct can lead to separate allegations and may be interpreted as an admission of concern about the contents.
+The most important thing is to avoid actions that could create additional problems or weaken your defense.
+Don’t destroy, hide, or alter documents or electronic records that might be relevant.
+That conduct can lead to separate allegations and may be interpreted as evidence of consciousness of guilt.

-You should also avoid discussing the details of the situation with coworkers, friends, or others who are not part of your legal team.
+Avoid discussing the details of the situation with coworkers, friends, or anyone outside your legal team.
 Casual conversations can later be taken out of context.
-Before agreeing to speak with investigators or to provide written statements, it is prudent to consult with a white collar crime lawyer so you understand your rights and risks.
-During a consultation with our firm, we explain what conduct may raise additional concerns and help you plan how to respond safely.
+Before agreeing to speak with investigators or provide written statements, consult with a white collar crime lawyer so you understand your rights and your risks.
+During a consultation, we explain what conduct may raise additional concerns and help you plan how to respond safely.

 How Will I Be Kept Informed About My Case?

-Our goal is to keep you informed and involved at every meaningful step of your case.
-At the outset, we explain how communication will work, including who your primary contacts will be and how you can reach us with questions.
+We explain how communication will work from the outset: who your primary contacts are and how to reach us with questions.
 We provide updates when new information arrives, when hearings are scheduled or resolved, and when important decisions need to be made.

-Because white collar matters can be lengthy, we work to maintain regular contact so that you are not left wondering what is happening.
+Because white collar matters can be lengthy, we maintain regular contact so you’re never left wondering what’s happening.
 We review key documents with you, discuss strategy, and answer questions about how each development may affect your overall position.
-This collaborative approach helps you feel more prepared and less overwhelmed.

 Many white collar investigations touch both individuals and the businesses where they work.
 We represent individuals and carefully consider how business records, corporate policies, and internal investigations may affect your personal exposure.
-During our meetings, we ask detailed questions about your role, your access to company information, and any communications you have had with corporate counsel or investigators.
+We ask detailed questions about your role, your access to company information, and any communications you’ve had with corporate counsel or investigators.

-When a business is also under scrutiny, there can be additional legal and practical questions about document production and potential conflicts.
-We help you understand these issues and can coordinate with other counsel when appropriate, while always keeping your interests at the center of our advice.
-Our experience with complex, multi-party matters allows us to navigate these situations thoughtfully.
+When a business is also under scrutiny, potential conflicts of interest can arise, and coordinating with other counsel may be appropriate.
+We help you understand these issues and can coordinate with other counsel when needed, while keeping your interests at the center of every decision.

 Our Areas of Practice